What is Kognity?

 Winner pick

-Marksy stays purpose-built for repeatable grading workflows and is rated strong on regular-use price value (vs no for Kognity and partial for Revision Village).
+Marksy stays purpose-built for repeatable grading workflows and is rated strong on assessment-grading price value (vs no for Kognity and no for Revision Village).
 Pricing: Marksy -> $0 entry with 5 full gradings/month, then paid student plans from $14.99/month.
-Subscription pricing keeps repeated retries cheaper than per-review models.
-Kognity -> No fixed self-serve public sticker price; schools are usually quoted custom per-student annual contracts.
-Revision Village -> Public Gold snapshots include subject plans at $70 monthly, $150/3 months, $210/6 months, and $249 full-course, with higher complete-suite plans (for example $140 monthly).
-Against Kognity, Marksy leads 12 rows with key edges in Price value for regular IB grading and Built-in oral / IO practice.
-Against Revision Village, Marksy leads 10 rows with key edges in IB rubric-first grading workflow and Batch submission workflow.
+Kognity -> No fixed self-serve public sticker price; schools are usually quoted custom annual contracts.
+Revision Village -> Public Gold snapshots include subject plans at $70 monthly and higher full-suite plans.
+Against Kognity, Marksy leads 17 rows with key edges in IA / EE / TOK grading support and Criterion level feedback.
+Against Revision Village, Marksy leads 17 rows with key edges in IA / EE / TOK grading support and Criterion level feedback.

 Yes.
 Marksy supports both full-paper and per-question grading flows.
 This is one reason it continues to score as the best overall alternative while competitors split strengths.